rust-lang/rust/src/doc/reference.md

                  nasty hack that will certainly be removed.

 * `main` - Allows use of the `#[main]` attribute, which changes the entry point into a Rust program.
-This capabiilty is subject to change.
+This capability is subject to change.

 * `macro_reexport` - Allows macros to be re-exported from one crate after being imported from another.
 This feature was originally designed with the sole